ssmythe/learn_mandarin_chinese/README.md

 This document describes the methods and techniques I use to learn Mandarin Chinese.

-I start off with Pinyin (romanization of Chinese syllables), then the core methods to learn from any textbook, article, and Chinese reader.
+- I start off by learning Pinyin (romanization of Chinese syllables)
+- Then I use the methods below to learn Chinese from any textbook, article, or Chinese reader.

-# Method
+# Methods

 My approach to learning Mandarin Chinese is based around listening, speaking, reading, and writing.

 It's a little slow at first, but the payoff is that you'll accellerate your learning the more characters you know.

+Before you know it, you'll be writing complete sentences in Chinese characters, and easily be able to read and speak them!

 ## Learn Pinyin First!